johann-b82/bell-sign-validator/README.md

 - Import images from local host or in case of smartphone directly take an image with the built in camera
 - Detect text on images either stored in the input directory or via a single image selector
 - Crop function for single image
-- Validator for the text detected to be stored either in a csv or in a DB (in feutre releases)
+- Validator for the text detected to be stored either in a csv

 ## Requirements